AmirMustafa/React-SSR/README.md

+# React Server Side Rendering (SSR)

 React JS can be used as Server-side with the help of SSR.
-So the main trick to check whether React is rendered from from server side or client side is:
+So the main trick to check whether React is rendered from from server side or client side is: <br/>
 a.
 Open source code - Search for <div id="root"> <br/>
-   If it is empty div - It is client side React<br/><br/>
+   If it is empty div - It is <b>client side React</b><br/>
 b.
-If there will be other HTML inside div - Server Side Rendering.
+If there will be other HTML inside div - <b>Server Side Rendering</b>.
 Mainly this will be the component of src/App.js

 ## Installation